dubaaron/encryption/README.md

 		openssl enc -aes-256-cbc -d -a -pass stdin -in \
 		$FILE_TO_DECRYPT.enc -out $FILE_TO_DECRYPT

+# Notes and Limitations

+Some additional notes and limitations to this encryption approach:

+- The filenames are not encrypted.
+The filename of the file on disk, is the filename that's stored in B2.
+- The encrypted file and the encrypted one-time password are stored as separately files in B2 and are being uploaded separately.
+Therefore, you need to ensure that both files are uploaded to B2 successfully.
+If only the encrypted content is uploaded, but not the encrypted one-time password, the file can't later be decrypted.
+- The private key and that private key's passphrase that's being used to decrypt the one-time passwords need to be secured well and backed up.
+Without this private key - the files cannot be decrypted.
+- This implementation does not upload the public or private key to B2.
+- Finally, there are many different methods to encrypt files and transmit them to B2.
+Backblaze doesn't guarantee that using this method will interoperate with encryption/decryption features that may be built into B2 in the future.

 # **FAQ**

 ## What happens if my private key is comprimised?
 Do I need to re-encrypt my files?